Department of Mathematics

 MA-123.
 Elementary Calculus I. 3 Credits.

-Differential calculus of polynomial and rational functions; applications of calculus to problems in business, economics, and the life sciences.
+Differential calculus of polynomial and rational functions; applications of calculus to problems in business and economics.

 MA-124.
 Elementary Calculus II.
 3 Credits.

-Exponential and logarithmic functions, integral calculus, differential equations applications to problems in business, economics, and the life sciences.
+Exponential and logarithmic functions, integral calculus, differential equations applications to problems in business and economics.
 Prerequisites: MA-123.

 MA-125.
 Intermediate Calculus.
 2 Credits.